 The Higher Education Opportunity Act of 2008 (HEOA) requires that postsecondary institutions participating in federal student aid programs make certain disclosures to enrolled and prospective students, parents, employees, and the public.
 The following information is disclosed to you in compliance with federal law.
 For additional information, including requesting a paper copy of any materials, please call or e-mail the appropriate office or visit the indicated websites.

 Academic Programs and Institutional Information

-Information concerning UNL's institutional and specialized accreditations is available in the UNL Fact Book.
+Information concerning UNL's institutional and specialized accreditations is available in the UNL Fact Book (see “Accreditations” section).
 Following guidelines established by the University of Nebraska’s Board of Regents, all academic programs are assessed through a formal Program Review process on a regular basis.
-In addition to review of the programs, the University of Nebraska–Lincoln continually reviews and assesses the educational programs through student outcomes assessment.
+In addition to review of the programs, UNL continually reviews and assesses the educational programs through student outcomes assessment.
 Information regarding UNL's assessment of academic programs is also available.

 Code of Conduct for Financial Aid Administrators

 The University of Nebraska–Lincoln does not provide, and prohibits financial aid administrators and recruiters from receiving, incentive payment based directly or indirectly on securing enrollments or financial aid to any individual or entity engaged in recruiting or admission activities, or in making decisions regarding the award of Federal Student Aid program funds.
 All UNL staff are held to a strict code of conduct governing the administration of student loans.
 These rules specifically govern activities involving our interactions with private lending institutions.
 Read the full policy.

 Confidentiality of Student Records and Student Health Records (FERPA and HIPAA)